btzy/lieuzhenghong.com/_posts/2020-08-19-a-market-based-mechanism-to-preserve-indonesia's-forests.md

 Enormous swathes of virgin forest in Indonesia are being cut and burned down all the time and this contributes significantly to the climate crisis.
 How can we stop this?
-I propose a market-based mechanism that might help.
+I propose a decentralised market-based mechanism that has the following desirable properties:

-Rather than reaching for governmental intervention, the key here is to realise that a) the forests are a _positive externality_ in the sense that they sequester carbon and reduce global temperatures, and b) we are much richer than many of the Indonesians who own the forests, and they need to eat.
+- Scalable
+- Decentralised
+- Bounded cost for the philantropist
+- Owners of the land are better off

-To this end, Norway has some sort of agreement with Indonesia where they pay Indonesia
+Norway has some sort of agreement with Indonesia where they pay Indonesia
 \$1 billion to reduce their forest emissions: see links [here](https://www.wri.org/blog/2019/02/indonesia-reduces-deforestation-norway-pay) and